-In recent years, we believe that companies have begun to expect that key software be provided through a SaaS model, and customers may eventually require that we provide our product via a SaaS deployment.
-We have recently launched Tableau Online, our cloud-based service that provides our software's core capabilities as a commercial SaaS offering.
+We believe that companies have begun to expect that key software be provided through a SaaS model, and customers may eventually require that we provide our product via a SaaS deployment.
+In July 2013, we launched Tableau Online, our cloud-based service that provides our software's core capabilities as a commercial SaaS offering.
 We anticipate using our current cash or future cash flows to fund further development of this product, and we may encounter difficulties that cause our costs to exceed our current expectations.
-Moreover, to commercially provide this product at scale, we will need to make additional investments in related infrastructure such as server farms, data centers, network bandwidth and technical operations personnel.
+Moreover, as demand increases, we will need to make additional investments in related infrastructure such as server farms, data centers, network bandwidth and technical operations personnel.
 All of these investments will negatively affect our operating results.
 Even if we make these investments, we may be unsuccessful in achieving significant market acceptance of this new product.
 Moreover, sales of a potential future SaaS offering by our competitors could adversely affect sales of all of our existing products.
 In addition, increasing sales of our SaaS offering could cannibalize license sales of our on-premise desktop and server products to our existing and prospective customers, which could negatively impact our overall sales growth.
 The migration of our customers to a SaaS model would also change the manner in which we recognize revenue, which could adversely affect our operating results and business operations.